pbideau/Event-ST-PPP/README.md

 ## Evaluation

 We provide code for evaluation.
-Two files are necessary for the evaluation, the result file (output of the estimation) and the groundtruth file.
+Two input files are necessary for the evaluation, the result file (output.txt - output of the estimation) and the groundtruth file.

 Please notice that the result file needs to have the following format: